 We may obtain data about you from cookies.
 These are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 Cookies also enable us to deliver more personalised content.

-This is a small cookie that allows the site owner to check which pages are the most popular on the site and so provide more site content that is popular to users.
+We use Google Analytics to analyse our website.
+This uses a small cookie that allows the site owner to check which pages are the most popular on the site and so provide more site content that is popular to users.
 It contains no personal or private data at all and is used on millions of websites worldwide.

 Most web browsers allow some control of most cookies through the browser settings.
 Please note that in a few cases some of our website features may not function if you remove cookies from your browser.